MohamedElsyedm/flutter_test_types_implements/README.md

 Integration test:

-  test be on virtual or real device tester can use real data instead mockito test all app we can create test_utils to implement reusable functions
+  - test be on virtual or real device
+  - tester can use real data instead mockito
+  - test all app
+  - u can create test_utils to implement reusable functions